-How do you stop a catfight?
-And how do you know the cat fight is serious–or kitten play?
+Do your cats fight?
+How do you stop a cat fight?
+And how do you know if the cat fighting turns serious—rather than just kitten play?
 Shadow-Pup thinks it’s great fun to chase and wrestle with Karma-Kat.
 Both Karma and Shadow are SMITTEN with the new kitten, Trinity, but they both outweigh her by dozens of poundage.
 Trinity can’t get enough of them, though, and constantly ATTACKS!
 Well…she thinks so anyway.
 We supervise, of course, and interrupt the play should one or the other object.
 Learn more about how pets play in this post.

 There are many kinds of cat aggression, and many are perfectly normal behaviors.
 Certainly, it’s not fair to you or the cats to allow cats to fight.
 Learn how to recognize the potential and reasons behind cat aggression and fighting cats, and what you can do.

 Karma-Kat and Seren-Kitty used to engage in what appeared to be a catfight on almost a daily basis.
 From Karma’s standpoint, he wanted to wrestle and play.
 Seren was not amused, and started yowling at him to “back off, buster!” at the first hint he strolled her direction.
 Here’s the deal, though…no fur ever flew, nobody was injured, and Seren always came back for more.

 In fact, I suspect Karma-Kat would enjoy having another cat friend.
 Maybe I can convince my husband of that fact sometime soon.
 (Paws crossed, y’all!)

 Cats usually work out their social standing with posturing and kitty bluffs, and neither kitty gets hurt.
 However, the lowest ranking cat (often an older, or ill kitty like Seren) can become a target picked on by the other felines.